 The good thing is that with small refractor telescopes, they are light enough that most star trackers can take their weight (with the addition of a counterweight).
 For instance, the iOptron SkyGuider Pro can take up to 11 lbs (5 kg).

-In summary, from our findings are recommendations are that:
+In summary, from our findings our recommendations for the best telescope mounts for astrophotography are:

 - The Sky-Watcher EQ6-R Pro is a proven astrophotography performer and in the intermediate price range